-SecOps intelligence empowers incident response teams to prepare for threats by providing:
+SecOps intelligence enables incident response teams to prepare for threats by providing:

-- A comprehensive, up-to-date picture of the threat \square landscape - Information about popular threat actor TTPs \square - Highlights of industry- and region-specific attack V trends
+- A comprehensive, up-to-date picture of the threat landscape - ☑ Information about popular threat actor TTPs - Highlights of industry- and region-specific attack trends

 SecOps intelligence empowers incident response teams to develop and maintain strong processes for the most common incidents and threats.
 Having these processes available speeds up incident discovery, triage, and containment.
 It also greatly improves the consistency and reliability of actions across the incident response function.